winbench/bench/docs/src-content/ref/config.md

 * Default: `false`
 * Type: User/Site

-If set to `true` Bench is checking the operating system it is run on, and if it is a 64Bit Windows, it is using the 64Bit alternatives in the app properties to download and install 64Bit binaries.
+If set to `true` Bench is checking the operating system it is running on, and if it is a 64Bit Windows, it is using the 64Bit alternatives in the app properties to download and install 64Bit binaries.
 See [`Use64Bit`](#Use64Bit).